An Extreme Scattering Event Toward PSR J2313+4253: Conclusions Future Work

 High cadence observations of ESEs allow for measurement of extremely small scale features in the ISM, estimates of ISM velocities, and approximation of the densities of these features.
 This can improve our understanding of the small scale structures in the ISM.
 Additionally, sudden changes in the scattering along a LOS could create shape timing offsets, which introduce pulsar timing noise, impacting pulsar timing arrays.

 With future monitoring of scintillation parameters for more pulsars, additional ESEs may be identified.
+ESEs toward pulsars can be identified by monitoring the scintillation parameter timeseries for statistical changes, looking for sudden changes in the refractive timescale, and analyzing secondary spectra for transient detached features.
 Telescopes that continuously monitor pulsars could be used as an ESE detection system.
 This would allow for a higher detection rate.
 Once an ESE is identified, triggered proposals could be used to gather observations at a higher cadence, allowing for more detailed analysis of these events.
 This will help to further constrain and test theories for the origins of these events.

 \software{\textsc{psrchive} \citep{psrchive}, \textsc{pypulse} \citep{pypulse}, \textsc{scintools} \citep{scintools}, \textsc{scipy} \citep{scipy}, \textsc{numpy} \citep{numpy}, \textsc{matplotlib} \citep{matplot}, \textsc{ultranest} \citep{buchner2021ultranestrobustgeneral}}